ppy/osu-wiki/wiki/Help_Centre/en.md

 **This is due to a hardware issue common to most keyboards called *ghosting*.**

-Ghosting is a somewhat complex topic, but essentially boils down to issues with the way your keyboard is made that prevent it from sending more than a few keys down at once from certain places on the board.
+Ghosting is a somewhat complex topic, but essentially boils down to issues with the way your keyboard is made that prevent it from sending inputs from more than a few keys at once from certain places on the board.

 Most newer keyboards will allow up to **6** keys to be held down at once, albeit in random combinations.